 If you want to stream your favorite movies and shows online to your TV, you're going to need a streaming device, or a Smart TV, for the job.
 The options for streaming devices can get confusing.
 As a result, here is a list of the main types of streaming devices and how they work.

-The Chromecast is a Google product in which you can connect your Netflix account and other applications in order to stream them on your TV.
-It's a device that plugs into your TV's HDMI slot.
-You then connect to its wi-fi through your device to stream your movies and shows.
+- Chromecast - The Chromecast is a Google product in which you can connect your Netflix account and other applications in order to stream them on your TV.
+Connect to its wi-fi through your device to stream your movies and shows.
 Any subscription that is available through Google Play should work with the Chromecast.
 You can also use Netflix or stream YouTube through the device.

-Learn More: You can check our buyer's guide to streaming devices for a more in-depth analysis.
+Learn More: You can check our buyers guide to the best streaming devices for a more in-depth analysis.

-For more information, you can consult our buyer's guide to cable providers.
+For more information, you can consult our best TV providers.